vaibhav0320/AutoLogin/README.md

 # AutoLogin
 This extension is devloping phase i.e it has minimal functionality and stores password in RAW form (!
 CAUTION !) on local machine.

 This is a chrome extension that automatically logs in to captive portal when you open the web browser.
-Now it works for DA-IICT Web Client Portal but if you want to change it to some other web portal change URL in background.js .
+Now it works for DA-IICT Web Client Portal but if you want to change it to some other web portal change URL in background.js and manifest.json .

 You must provide username and password in content.js of your captive portal.